aidant842/MilestoneProject3/README.md

 </summary>

 * Create an account, works as it should, passwords are hashed for security. &#9745;
-* Logging in to created account, works as it should. &#9745;
+* Logging in to the created account, works as it should. &#9745;
-* Add game using form, works as it should.
+* Adding a game using form, works as it should.
 Adding a game is only possible when logged in. &#9745;
-* Game is displayed on games page, works well. &#9745;
+* Game is displayed on the games page, works well. &#9745;
-* Game info is displayed on seperate page when clicked into.
+* Game info is displayed on a separate page when clicked into.
 Works as it should. &#9745;
 * Edit game, works as it should, only editable by the user that submitted it. &#9745;
-* Delete game, works as it should, only able to delete if you submitted the review. &#9745;
+* Delete game works as it should, only able to delete if you submitted the review. &#9745;
-* Add game button on visible in nav if user is logged in. &#9745;
+* Add a game button visible in nav if the user is logged in. &#9745;
-* Edit/Delete game buttons on visible if you are the user who entered the review. &#9745;
+* Edit/Delete game buttons visible if you are the user who entered the review. &#9745;
-* Login and Singup buttons only visible if you are not signed in. &#9745;
+* Login and Singup buttons are only visible if you are not signed in. &#9745;
-* If username already exists in database, prompts user that it already exists. &#9745;
+* If the username already exists in the database, prompts the user that it already exists. &#9745;
-* If user enters login url when already logged in it will redirect to home with flash message. &#9745;
+* If a user enters a login url when already logged in it will redirect to home with a flash message. &#9745;
-* Search function, not 100%, returns 505 if no criteria specified(caught with custom 505) &#9745;
+* Search function, not 100%, returns 505 if no criteria specified(caught with custom 505). [**NOW CORRECTED**]
 * All links work. &#9745;
-* Game can only be entered once on database. (checks title) &#9745;
+* Games can only be entered once on the database. (checks title) &#9745;
-* Developer being added to seperate collection when user submits game review if it doesn't alread exist in database. works &#9745;
+* Developer being added to a separate collection when the user submits a game review if it doesn't already exist in the database. works &#9745;
-* Flash messages appear when appropriate to ensure completed action to user, or if errors occur. &#9745;
+* Flash messages appear when appropriate to ensure completed action to the user, or if errors occur. &#9745;
-* All fields required when adding/editing games so no fields are empty on game description page. &#9745;
+* All fields required when adding/editing games so no fields are empty on the game description page. &#9745;
 * Correct data is displayed for each field in edit form. &#9745;
-* Automatically converts youtube videos to embeded to display video in iframe. &#9745;
+* Automatically converts youtube videos to embed to display video in iframe. &#9745;
 * Custom 505 error page. &#9745;
-* Delete modal appears when first delete button clicked, and game only deleted from database after the Confirmation delete clicked. &#9745;
+* Delete modal appears when the first delete button clicked, and the game only deleted from the database after the Confirmation delete clicked. &#9745;
-* Confirm password on singup page works as expected. &#9745;
+* Confirm password on signup page works as expected. &#9745;
-* Search function works as expected, empty search returns all entries, each criteria can be search seperately.
+* Search function works as expected, empty search returns all entries, each criteria can be searched separately.
   Also saves your search criteria after search is complete. &#9745;

 No automated testing was conducted.